Yvette Conyers Honored with Health Care Achievement Award

 Tuesday, February 12, 2019 11:49 AM

-Yvette Conyers, DNP, RN, FNP-C, CTN-B, an assistant professor of clinical nursing and assistant director of undergraduate programs at the University of Rochester School of Nursing, was presented with a 2019 Health Care Achievement Award by the Rochester Business Journal.
+Yvette Conyers, DNP, RN, FNP-C, CTN-B, an assistant professor of clinical nursing and co-director of accelerated programs for non-nurses at the University of Rochester School of Nursing, was presented with a 2019 Health Care Achievement Award by the Rochester Business Journal.